checkmarx-ltd/cx-flow/docs/Tutorials.md

 ##### [Top of Tutorial](#gitlabcicd)
 ### <a name="gitlabcicdvaiables">CI/CD Variables</a>
 To allow for easy configuration, it is necessary to create environment variables with GitLab to run the integration.
 For more information on GitLab CI/CD variables, visit here: [GitLab: CI/CD - Environment Variables](https://gitlab.com/help/ci/variables/README#gitlab-cicd-environment-variables)
-Edit the CI/CD variables under Settings → CI / CD → Variables and add the following variables for a CxSAST and/or CxSCA scan :
+Edit the CI/CD variables under Settings → CI / CD → Variables and add the following variables for a CxSAST and/or CxSCA scan:

 [[/Images/gitlab_settings.png]]